BeltranOteOprogramaOlaOtostadora/first_repository_24/README.md

 - Created a new branch named dev.
 - Created a new file in src folder.
 - Added a contributor file.
+- Second try:
+- Created a new branch named dev_2.